craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+0. Within loops, during invocations===0, does the node to type map neeed to be set?
+For variable declarations which will become a replay, yes, because the non-const node values are required for the replay.

+0. In `SyntaxKind.Identifer` try setting groupNodeToTypeMap to `undefined` (optimization).

+0. `orSymbolTypeIntoSymtabConstraint` needs to be fixed to correctly work with `assignedType` (current fix is broken, but that is not being detected in tests).

+0. `mrNarrowTypesByBinaryExpresionAssign` assumed lhs is statement level, and sets inCondition to false, but it should be inherited.

 0. It seems that sometimes the same statements are getting computed more than once via heap, e.g.,  [a], [b], [a,b,c].
 E.g. _caxnc-prop-0003, `grep updateHeapWithGroupForFLow tmp.de1.di0.dfc1.txt` to see it.
 Need to check if this is happing elsewhere.
 Need a strategy to keep some cbes in memory when they are know dependencies of groups not yet called.
 Checked, not a problem in whileLoop-0046, at least.

 0. [proxySymtabSqueezing] Dev todo's: